Steamboats: Capturing the American Imagination through the Years

 What is steamboating all about today?
 Are the steamboats of today reminiscent of the Hollywood era-image that pervades the collective and popular imagination?
 Are these steamboats still rife with gun-toting gamblers and musical renditions of the damsel in distress?
 Luckily, there is an authentic paddlewheel steamboat to impress upon us the awe-inspiring beauty of man-made ingenuity amid the bounty of our natural splendors.

 American Queen Sailing Company offers an authentic paddlewheel steamboat complete with an exterior of lacy-white filigree and an interior full of Victorian-era charm.
 Although filled with state-of-the-art amenities, you’ll be transported back in time.
 The largest steamboat ever built, the American Queen is a gracious and elegant triumph reflecting America’s ingenuity.
 Tap your feet to a lavish Broadway-caliber show in the Grand Saloon, or select a volume from the collection in the Mark Twain Gallery.

-If you feel inspired to participate in the great American steamboat tradition, check out our upcoming Go Next Southern Grandeur program on the American Queen.
+If you feel inspired to participate in the great American steamboat tradition, check out one of our upcoming Mississippi River cruises on the American Queen.